xmake-io/xmake-docs/manual/project_target.md

 target("test")
     add_configfiles("config.h.in")

-    -- If the foo option is enabled -> Tianjian FOO_ENABLE and FOO_STRING definitions
+    -- If the foo option is enabled -> Add FOO_ENABLE and FOO_STRING definitions
     add_options("foo")
 ```